isabella232/dtm.en/help/using/getting-started/get-started.md

 >[!VIDEO](https://video.tv.adobe.com/v/17166/)

-By then end of this video you should be able to:
+By the end of this video you should be able to:

 * Describe the basic elements of DTM's architecture